• Skip to primary navigation

 • Moong Dal – Use split yellow moong dal for this recipe as it gives a creaminess and texture to this gravy.

-• Coconut & Spices – Coconut along with fried gram dal, fennel seeds, garlic and green chillies are grinded together to a slightly coarse paste.
-Always use fresh coconut for best flavour.
+• Coconut & Spices – Coconut along with fried gram dal, fennel seeds, garlic and green chilies are grind together to a slightly coarse paste.
+Always use fresh coconut for best flavor.

 • Potato – Potatoes should be cooked soft but not too mushy, just mash it roughly.